tharumbun/astro-paper/src/pages/about.md

 Photographed by
 [Zakaria Zainal](https://www.zakariazainalphoto.com/)

-Tharum is the co-founder of [Kiripost](https://kiripost.com/), a Phnom Penh-based media startup that focuses on business and technology.
+Tharum is the co-founder of [Kiripost](https://kiripost.com/) and [Kiripost Khmer](https://kiripostkhmer.com/), a Phnom Penh-based media startup that focuses on business and technology.

 ## Tharum Bun: A Cambodian Tech Trailblazer